near/docs/docs/develop/contracts/js/quickstart.md

 | Standards Support                          | ✅            | Not in v1.0 |
 | Function Call Access Key Support           | ✅            | Not in v1.0 |

-In addition to the ability to develop in a language you are already familiar with, the `JSVM` operates in a synchronous environment which provides an easy way to create smart contracts that interact with other contracts know as performing "cross-contract calls.
+In addition to the ability to develop in a language you are already familiar with, the `JSVM` operates in a synchronous environment which provides an easy way to create smart contracts that interact with other contracts known as performing "cross-contract" calls.

 :::warning Heads up
 JavaScript smart contract development is not recommended for financial use cases as it is still very new to the NEAR ecosystem.